SapirNahmany/smart-home/README.md

 The central unit fetches every hour weather data from a third-party API, and sends to the devices one of the following signals: HOT/COLD/NORMAL, according to the current temperature.

-Every smart device react to the signals according to requsted logic.
+Every smart device react to the signals according to required logic.

 ## Technologies